 He poured a precise measure of milk into the steaming coffee, adding a level teaspoon of sugar and blending the ingredients with six counter clockwise stirs.
 He timed how long it took for the bronze whirlpool to quieten.
 It took a perfect twelve seconds and he silently congratulated himself on his immaculate technique.

-‘Hey, look at me you retarded fuck,’ Andrew whispered as soon as Henry and Lana both had their backs turned.
+‘Hey, look at me you weird fuck,’ Andrew whispered as soon as Henry and Lana both had their backs turned.

 Dominic could smell alcohol and old sweat.
 He could see their reflections in the window, and though the image was vague they were not wearing any work attire he was familiar with.
 He would have recognised them had they been local, that much was a given.
 Perhaps they were vagrants, or petty criminals from another town laying low.
-Perhaps they were merely on holiday.
+Perhaps they were merely passing through on business.

 ‘Hey, can you fucking hear me?’